The Titanic Memorial Window, St. Mary’s Church, Southampton

 St. Mary’s Church

 Some years ago, the Rector Julian Davies started a campaign to raise funds to install a memorial window at the northern side of the building.
 Although the plan received widespread support, unfortunately, momentum slowed, spurring the Society’s Officers into action to bring the plight of the ‘memorial window’ to its member’s attention, and also to those in the wider maritime community.
-This has resulted in a fantastic response from members and the community, enabling the window to be produced.
-Following a competition for a design coordinated by the Glaziers’ City of London Livery Company, the window has now gone into production.
+This resulted in a fantastic response from members and the community, and the monetary target was reached in June 2017.

 The Officers of the Society.